 The Sioux are represented by the Sisseton/Wahpetons, the Yanktonais, and the Teton Hunkpapa divisions.
 The Assiniboine are represented by the Canoe Paddler and Red Bottom bands.

-The reservation has approximately 11,786 enrolled members, of which about 6,000 reside on the reservation.
+The reservation has approximately 11,786 enrolled members, 6,000 of which reside on the reservation.
 Enrollment requires a minimum of 1/4 Fort Peck Indian blood, as determined through blood quantum measurements maintained by the tribe.

 The reservation spans 2,093,318 acres, of which 926,000 are Indian-owned.
 This piece of land stretches 110 miles long and 40 miles wide (177 km x 64 km), featuring a mix of tribally owned and Indian-allotted lands.